 Each individual or team will create a unique Innovation Blueprint that captures your insights and plans for moving forward.
 Learn more...

 EDG has been running tours for over 10 years.
-Tour participants have included: AXA Insurance, Airbus, BBC, Cheers Publishing - China, Healthcare Executives and Investors - China (in partnership with eWalking), IWB - Industrielle Werke Basel, (an energy company), Johnson and Johnson, Lufthansa Technik, Mayo Clinic, Nyt Hospital North Zealand – Denmark, Panera Bread, SBB - Swiss National Railroads (in partnership with the Swisscom Outpost), Swiss Post - national post and transportation service, Texas Health Resources, and Université Catholique de Lille - France.
+Tour participants have included: AXA Insurance, Airbus, Alibaba, BBC, Cheers Publishing - China, Healthcare Executives and Investors - China, IWB - Industrielle Werke Basel, (an energy company), Johnson and Johnson, Lufthansa Technik, Mayo Clinic, Nyt Hospital North Zealand – Denmark, Panera Bread, SBB - Swiss National Railroads (in partnership with the Swisscom Outpost), Swiss Post - national post and transportation service, Texas Health Resources, and Université Catholique de Lille - France.